everchathq/everchathq/README.md

 # Everchat

 Everchat is a cross-platform web app where people can build communities and talk about topics that matter to them in the easiest way ever.
 Nowadays, community-building tools out there have one central source of power—the admins.
 We see this as a problem in community development and equality as such.
-We are looking forward to be working on delivering the best possible experience to you—the individual.
+That's why we focus on delivering the best possible experience to you—the individual.

 <br/>